 “A special time was when we took a motorcycle tour of Europe.
 We would stay in different castles.
 Something I thought I’d never do.
 We were the oldest ones on the tour, and we were always in the back.
 I don’t like danger a whole lot, but I do like adventure!”

-“I particularly like the fact of The Park Danforth being a nonprofit and the HUD option for people.
+“I like the fact of The Park Danforth being a nonprofit and the HUD option for people.
 I’m a big social justice person, and having the HUD accessibility and us all being part of the same community is really special here.”

 “I never thought of being a nurse until my senior year in high school.
 A friend told me about nursing, and I decided immediately that it was for me.
 My mother wanted me to go to St. Joseph’s College where I had a scholarship, but I persisted in my goal of becoming a nurse.
 I always considered my work in nursing as my ministry.
 I think I wanted to get into the heart of life – connect with real life."